2-minute video showing what Rolfing looks like

 How my work differs from formal “Rolfing”

-Having said that, I do adhere as close as I can to the method taught by Dr. Rolf herself.
+Having said that, I do adhere closely to the method taught by Dr. Rolf herself.
 While the workshops led by Craig Mollins and Barry Jenings (among my other teachers) were a reflection partly of their own personal approaches, I’ve also studied the books by Dr. Edward Maupin, one of Rolf’s first students and the one she personally tasked with writing a Rolfing “textbook,” and soon will begin taking a series of private intensives with him in San Diego — this is as close to the source of “original Rolfing” as I can get.

 History of Rolfing